finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 A context type may also be associated with multiple intents.
 For example, an `fdc3.instrument` could be associated with `ViewChart`, `ViewNews`, `ViewAnalysis` or other intents.

-To raise an Intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
-This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).
+To raise an intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
+This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an `IntentHandler` or in an App Directory).

 As an alternative to raising a specific intent, you may also raise an unspecified intent with a known context allowing the Desktop Agent or the user (if the intent is ambiguous) to select the appropriate intent and then to raise it with the specified context for resolution.